 Therefore, avoid “building links” in spammy blogs or websites, but instead seek partnership with high-quality websites that are relevant to your industry.

 Internal link building

-Building links from within your own website helps in a lot of ways—first, visitors can better navigate your site when you have links guiding them to related pages, and second, internal linking helps Google determine which pages are of higher importance within your site (e.g., if more links are pointing to certain pages than others).
+Building links between your own pages helps in a lot of ways—first, visitors can better navigate your site when you have links guiding them to related pages, and second, internal linking helps Google determine which pages are of higher importance within your site (e.g., if more links are pointing to certain pages).

-Internal link building can also help with lowering your bounce rate—with internal links located throughout the page, visitors are better encouraged to explore your site further instead of clicking away when they’re done with the current page.
+Internal link building can also help with lowering your bounce rate—with internal links located throughout the site, visitors are better encouraged to explore your site further instead of clicking away when they’re done with their current page.

 Follow vs nofollow links

-Nofollow is an HTML attribute that you add to a link, explicitly telling search engines to not crawl the linked page and not pass any PageRank to it.
-Nofollow is typically used for paid links or websites that you wouldn’t want Google to associate your site with.
+Nofollow is an HTML attribute that you add to a link (written as rel=”nofollow”), explicitly telling search engines to not pass any PageRank to the link.

 This means that no value is transferred from page “A” to page “B”, so the link coming from A to B does not improve B’s ranking in search results.
 The value of the link coming from A is only measured in the number of visitors that B receives from A.